 Outside the office, Father Tomas hears a gunshot.
 Rushing inside, he sees that Clemente has committed suicide.
-He sadly tells the attending guard that the only real enemy rulers have are themselves.
+He sadly tells the attending guard that the only real enemy that rulers have are themselves.

 This episode provides examples of:

 - Banana Republic: The episode begins with Ramos Clemente having seized power in an unnamed country in Central America, which had been ruled by General De Cruz for the previous ten years.
 De Cruz's land wasn't owned by the people, instead either by himself or presumably foreign corporations.

 - Bottle Episode: The plot never leaves the office of the dictator's mansion.

 - The Caligula: As soon as he comes to power, Clemente proves himself to be extremely irrational, paranoid and blood-thirsty.
 He sees enemies all around him.
-As well as ordering mass executions, he becomes convinced that his lieutenants D'Alessandro, Garcia, Tabal and Cristo are plotting against him due to having seemingly foreseen it in the mirror.
+As well as ordering mass executions, he becomes convinced that his loyal lieutenants D'Alessandro, Garcia, Tabal and Cristo are plotting against him due to having seemingly foreseen it in the mirror.
 Clemente throws D'Alessandro off the balcony of his mansion, has Garcia and Tabal executed as enemies of the state and shoots Cristo as he believed that the wine that he offered him was poisoned.
 When he looks in the mirror and sees only his own reflection, Clemente shoots himself.
 His reign lasted for only a week.

 - Dying Curse: De Cruz's statement that the mirror will show Clemente his enemies (and thus will be driven to kill people out of paranoia), if he was actually killed.